magento/devdocs/src/cloud/cdn/configure-fastly-customize-cache.md

    ![Modify the backend]({{ site.baseurl }}/common/images/cloud/cloud_fastly-backend.png){:width="600px"}

 1. Select the **Shield** location (or datacenter) closest to your Cloud service region.

-   For example, if your project is hosted on AWS, Staging is on the west coast of the United States (us-west-1), select the `sjc-ca-us` Fastly shield location.
+   For example, if your project is hosted on AWS, then the Staging is on the west coast of the United States (`us-west-1`); therefore, you would select the `sjc-ca-us` Fastly shield location.
 This is the POP that provides caching services.

    The following list shows which Fastly shield locations to use based on AWS regions: